 Different Perspectives On the Same Problem

 Without getting too deep, you need to realise that there could be a variety of reasons why your dog is heating too much.
-This is why we are going to look at the problem from different viewpoints.
+This is why we will look at the problem from different viewpoints.

 From a Biological Perspective

-Many experts think that dogs that eat too much are just following their primal survival instincts to eat as much as they possibly can.
-Whereas other specialists believe that there may be a case if a cockapoo has been rescued from a situation where they were starved, they know exactly what that feels like, therefore crave and eat food constantly to prevent it from happening again.
+Many experts think that dogs that eat too much are following their primal survival instincts to eat as much as possible.
+Whereas other specialists believe that there may be a case if a cockapoo has been rescued from a situation where they were starved, they know exactly what that feels like; therefore crave and eat food constantly to prevent it from happening again.

 From a behavioural perspective, there are a variety of issues that could be affected your cockapoo’s appetite.
-Issues like a new dog or pet coming into your home could trigger a perceived competitiveness for food, or a change to their feeding schedule or the type of food they are given.
+Issues like a new dog or pet coming into your home could trigger a perceived competitiveness for food, a change to their feeding schedule, or the type of food they are given.